Winter hazard: Large icicles can prove deadly and destructive

 It is safe to knock down little icicles at any time, Wistar said.

 "With bigger ones, it is safe when neither you nor anyone else is underneath them.
 I stand well off to the side if I am knocking down a large icicle," he said.
-However, hiring professionals to help clear snow and icicles off roofs is always the safest bet.
+However, hiring professionals to help clear snow and icicles off roofs is always the safest bet to protect people and avoid damage to your roof and gutters.

 For more safety and preparedness tips, visit AccuWeather.com/ready.